PowerSight Solid State Laser-based LDV System

 Request A Quote

-The pre-configured one-component (1D or 2D) Laser Doppler Velocimetry (LDV) system, with new PowerSight Solid State Laser, from TSI gets you up and running in a hurry.
-This new and improved setup features the new PowerSight module which includes the latest in solid state lasers, transmiting and receiving optics, and all control electronics for use as a standalone solution.
+TSI's pre-configured one-component, two-component or three-component (1D, 2D or 3D) Laser Doppler Velocimetry (LDV) system, with the new PowerSight Solid State Laser, will get you up and running in a hurry.
+This new and improved setup features the PowerSight module, which includes the latest in solid state lasers, transmitting and receiving optics, and all control electronics for use as a standalone solution.

-In fact all TSI's LDV Systems now combine state-of-the-art solid state laser technology and the patented and proven signal processing technique, to provide reliable, accurate measurements for your research.
-Additionally, the new Microsoft® Windows® 7 64-bit based FlowSizer-64 software with the system, you can easily navigate the software ready for your demanding measurements.
-Results come instantly to allowing you to make adjustments if needed.
+In fact, all three of TSI's LDV systems now combine state-of-the-art solid state laser technology and the patented and proven signal processing techniques, in order to provide reliable, accurate measurements for your research.
+Additionally, the new Microsoft® Windows® 7 64-bit based FlowSizer-64 software with the system allows you to easily navigate the software, in preparation for your demanding measurements.
+Results are made available instantly, allowing you to make adjustments if needed.

 Request Free Full-Size LDV Poster

 - TSI's compact PowerSight module -- using the latest in solid state laser technology -- is configured for 1D, 2D and 3D arrangements to measure u, v and w components of the velocity in your flow field

 - Easy-to-use FlowSizer™ Data Acquisition and Analysis Software included- Microsoft® Windows® 7 64-bit compatible